 L. MDEA and the Cities acknowledge that the engagement of EPMI pursuant to this Agreement is non-exclusive with respect to other arrangements that EPMI may wish to enter into and EPMI may, notwithstanding this Agreement, engage in whatever activities it chooses (including without limitation trading the same Products or providing other services in the same geographic region (or other competing activities) for its own account or for the account of others), regardless of whether the same are competitive with MDEA.
 EPMI is in the business of (i) buying and selling Energy, Capacity and Ancillary Services throughout the United States and (ii) providing Scheduling Services for itself and for third parties (some of whom may be competitors to MDEA) and fully expects to continue to enter into such transactions and perform such services during the Term of this Agreement.
 EPMI shall not be under any obligation to disclose such activities to MDEA or to offer MDEA any interest in such activities.
 Neither this Agreement nor any activity undertaken pursuant hereto shall prevent EPMI from engaging in such activities, require EPMI to disclose the same or otherwise create any liability on the part of EPMI under this Agreement, and as a material part of the consideration for the execution of this Agreement, MDEA hereby waives, relinquishes and renounces any such right or claim of notice or participation in such activities.

-M. Covenant to Financially Support MDEA.
-MDEA is a joint action agency formed by the Cities pursuant to Mississippi law.
-Pursuant to the formation documents and Mississippi law, the Cities each have the obligation to provide financial support to MDEA for the types of transactions contemplated by this Agreement.
-As an inducement to EPMI to enter into this Agreement, each of the Cities covenants that it shall abide by these financial obligations to MDEA.
+M. Each of the Cities has obligated itself to be responsible for and to pay to, or on behalf of, MDEA, if required, that proportion of the minimum monthly fee which that City’s hourly demand was coincident with Entergy’s peak hour demand in the year 2000 bears to the sum of both Cities’ hourly demand during such hour; provided however, that each City has further obligated itself to be responsible for and to pay that portion of EMPI’s monthly fee which the economic benefit to that City from transactions bears to the total economic benefit to both Cities from such transactions during the month.

 Very truly yours,